 Infection can occur early on during healing or much later after both the wound and fracture have healed.
 A bone infection can become chronic (osteomyelitis) and lead to further surgeries.

-NonunionSome open fractures may have difficulty healing because of damage to the blood supply around the bone at the time of injury.
-If the bone does not heal, further surgery, including bone grafting to the fracture site and repeat internal fixation, may be necessary.
+NonunionSome open fractures may have difficulty healing because of damage to the blood flow around the bone at the time of injury.
+When a broken bone fails to heal, it is called a nonunion.
+If the bone does not heal, you may need further surgery using techniques to encourage healing.

-This painful condition develops when the injured arm or leg swells and pressure builds within the muscles.
-When this happens, immediate surgery to relieve the pressure is required.
-If left untreated, compartment syndrome can lead to permanent tissue damage and loss of function.
+This extremely painful condition develops when the injured arm or leg swells and pressure builds within the muscles.
+When this happens, you need immediate surgery to relieve the pressure.
+If left untreated, compartment syndrome can lead to permanent tissue damage and loss of function in the limb.

 Return to Activity

-How long it takes to return to your daily activities will vary, depending upon the type of fracture and the severity of your injury.
+The timeframe for return to your daily activities depends on the type of fracture and the severity of your injury.
 Some fractures may take longer to heal.
-For example, fractures in the lower leg, where the tibia is right under the skin, will take longer to heal than fractures in the thigh or upper arm where there is good soft tissue coverage.
-Patients with medical conditions such as diabetes or peripheral vascular disease may also experience slower healing.
+For example, fractures in the lower leg, where the tibia is right under the skin, will take longer to heal than fractures in the thigh or upper arm, where there is better healing potential.
+Patients with medical conditions that affect circulation (blood flow), such as diabetes or peripheral vascular disease, may also experience slower healing.

-It is common to have stiffness, discomfort, and weakness for several months after an injury.
+It is common to have stiffness, discomfort, and weakness that may improve for a year or more after an injury.
 Your doctor will talk with you about your concerns and expectations.
-He or she will also discuss the impact your injury may have on the activities of daily living, including your work, family responsibilities, and recreational activities.
+They will also discuss the impact your injury may have on the activities of daily living, including your work, family responsibilities, and recreational activities.